fithisux/airflow-integration-testing/README.md

 docker-compose up
 ```

-Now time to create our user.
+Now time to create our user (see docker file for the user).
 Connect to mongo

 ```sh
 docker exec -it airflow-integration-testing-mongodb-1 mongosh -u root -p example